shoggoth/ExplodeFight/README.md

 - See if buttons can be made up of labels that are children of some shape as well as having textures.

 ## Next Tasks

+### BLOCKED
+- Set shader code on the button.
+In Xcode 12.1 this causes a fault in decoding the scene.

 ## Notes